ikanher/numpy-MNIST/README.md

 This repository is for Laboratory work for the course **Data structures and algorithms** at **University of Helsinki**.

+Simple neural network library `Taivasnet` that comes with examples of how to train and predict MNIST data.

+There's also included an example toy model for using the library for simple linear regression.

 ## MNIST classification from scratch using a simple Neural Network build with NumPy only
 * [MNIST](https://en.wikipedia.org/wiki/MNIST_database)
 * [NumPy](http://www.numpy.org/)